Stefaneliasen/Security_Project/README.md

 ## Ideas for our security project

-We do not know if any of these projects would be our final project, but we would like to hear your feedback.
+We do not know if any of these ideas would be our final project, but we would like to hear your feedback.

 ### Ideas